BlockchainInstituteChi/weteachblockchain.org/_collections/_lessons/bitcoin-for-devs_lesson07.md

 </ul>
 While we won’t dive into differing consensus algorithms here, it is important to note that many options have been developed since the invention of Nakamoto proof-of-work consensus in 2008.

-{% include callouts/callout.html
-	title="INCENTIVES AND GAME THEORY"
+<h3>INCENTIVES AND GAME THEORY</h3>
-	bodyText='While Bitcoin is a software project, the network that it creates is sustained and managed with incentives and game theory.
-Let’s take a look at how that protects the network in the below video: <iframe width="910" height="512" src="https://www.youtube.com/embed/oo-20sLqp3M?list=PLkFjuupTY0WQvkwWZ9QYctjyyZuVg6lLK" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>'
+<p>While Bitcoin is a software project, the network that it creates is sustained and managed with incentives and game theory.
+Let’s take a look at how that protects the network in the below video:</p>
-%}
+<iframe width="910" height="512" src="https://www.youtube.com/embed/oo-20sLqp3M?list=PLkFjuupTY0WQvkwWZ9QYctjyyZuVg6lLK" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>'